pchemguy/ChatGPTExploratoryPrompting/README.md

   As of this writing (12/24), persistent memory needs to be enabled in `Settings -> Personalization -> Memory`.
 The same tab also provides the "Manage" button which makes it possible to remove items from persistent context.
 The final piece on the same tab is a link to sub-popup focused on [custom instructions](https://help.openai.com/en/articles/8096356-custom-instructions-for-chatgpt), which is also a part of persistent context.
   The `Is persistent memory on?` prompt should tell you whether persistent memory is enabled, but its status can only be changed manually.
 If persistent memory is enabled. the `Show me persistent memory and explain how I can modify it` prompt should produce the contents of the persistent memory and modification instructions.

 Note: the contents of the context displayed with appropriate prompts (above) or in the memory manager probably only shows a brief summary, and the output may not be necessarily identical, if requests are repeated.
 Also, depending on the current context, ChatGPT may refuse to answer the questions directly.
-For this reason, it is better to interrogate ChatGPT regarding the persistent memory
+For this reason, it is better to interrogate ChatGPT regarding the persistent memory from a new blank chat (no temporary context).

+Basic memory-related prompts include
+- `Is persistent memory on?`
+-  `Show me persistent memory and explain how I can modify it`
+-  `Show me temporary context and explain how I can modify it`

 ## 2. Coding assistance